stanleykelder/AngularsNews/README.md

 ## This shows all tasks we have to do
-### Comment your abouve what you are doing, comment status below task :)
+### Comment your name above what you are doing, comment status below task :)